 To get started, let’s create an RDLC layout:

 You can also use Report Builder.
 Actually, I have configured my machine so that when the reports ends on .rdl it opens in Report Builder and when it ends on .rdlc it opens in Visual Studio.
-I will go deeper into this in a separate blog post (later).
+More information about this is available in this blog post.